-Even if a rail station is compliant, gaps may develop between the platform edge and the rail car edge.
+All GCRTA buses, trains, trolleys and Health Line vehicles are ADA-compliant.
+Major rail stations and passenger facilities are either ADA-compliant, or on a multi-year construction schedule for upgrades.
+Even if a rail station is ADA compliant, gaps may develop between the platform edge and the rail car edge.
 Operators have been trained to use a special ramp that covers those gaps.
-If you believe you will have difficulty boarding, ask the rail operator to put down the ramp.
+If you need assistance boarding, ask the rail operator to put down the ramp.

 The purpose of the reasonable modification policy is to offer equal and effective opportunities and access to public transportation services for persons with disabilities.